 \section{Introduction}

-Multimodal AI systems have achieved state-of-the-art performance on tasks that require integrating vision and language, such as visual question answering (VQA)~\cite{antol2015vqa, goyal2017making} and image-text retrieval~\cite{lin2014microsoft, young2014image}.
-Models like CLIP~\cite{radford2021learningtransferablevisualmodels}, ViLT~\cite{kim2021viltvisionandlanguagetransformerconvolution}, and LLaVA~\cite{liu2023improvedllava} rely on aligning image patches with text tokens to form joint representations for semantic understanding.
-Although these models often yield accurate predictions, the internal decision process, particularly how specific visual and textual elements interact, remains largely unclear.
+Multimodal artificial intelligence (AI) systems have achieved remarkable performance on tasks requiring the integration of vision and language, including visual question answering (VQA)~\cite{antol2015vqa, goyal2017making} and image-text retrieval~\cite{lin2014microsoft, young2014image}.
+Models such as CLIP~\cite{radford2021learningtransferablevisualmodels}, ViLT~\cite{kim2021viltvisionandlanguagetransformerconvolution}, and LLaVA~\cite{liu2023improvedllava} align image patches with text tokens to form joint representations for semantic understanding.
+Although these models yield accurate predictions, their internal decision processes, particularly how specific visual and textual elements interact remain poorly understood.

-This lack of transparency is particularly concerning in high-stakes settings such as medical AI, where interpretability is essential for safe deployment~\cite{rodis2024multimodalexplainableartificialintelligence, huang2022interpretability}.
-For instance, in rare disease diagnosis, models are expected to integrate phenotype descriptions and patient images to support clinical decision-making~\cite{wu2025mint}.
-Understanding which features from each modality contribute to a diagnosis~\cite{hou2025fairccafairrepresentation} and how they interact is vital for building trust, identifying failure modes, and guiding future improvements.
+This opacity is especially concerning in high-stakes domains such as medical AI, where interpretability is essential for safe deployment~\cite{rodis2024multimodalexplainableartificialintelligence,xiao2025restoringcalibrationalignedlarge, huang2022interpretability}.
+In rare disease diagnosis, for instance, models must integrate phenotype descriptions with patient images to support clinical decision-making~\cite{wu2025mint, wu2025integratingchainofthoughtretrievalaugmented, 10.1145/3765612.3767763}.
+Understanding which features from each modality contribute to a diagnosis~\cite{hou2025fairccafairrepresentation} and how they interact is vital for establishing trust, identifying failure modes, and guiding model improvements.
 However, existing explainability techniques such as Grad-CAM~\cite{Selvaraju_2019} or attention maps~\cite{attentionmap} offer only coarse visualizations and cannot quantify whether interactions between specific patches and tokens are supportive or misleading.
-Furthermore, these methods require access to internal layers of neural networks, making them unsuitable for interpreting closed-source models.
+Furthermore, these gradient-based methods require access to internal network layers, rendering them unsuitable for interpreting closed-source models.